joemoose/dungeoneers.d20/docs/equipment.md

 !!!
 Note

-	See the [Combat](combat.md) section for information about enhanced damage, impaired damage, and critical hits.
+	For information about enhanced damage, impaired damage, and critical hits, see the [Combat](combat.md) section.

 ##  Expedition Equipment